-By construction, note that the maximum distance between points in two horizontally or vertically adjacent tiles is exactly $r_n$.
-Hence, two nodes in horizontally or vertically adjacent tiles are always connected by an edge.
-Also, a node in a tile is not connected to any node in a tile at least three tiles away in either dimension.
+By construction, note that the maximum distance between points in two (horizontally or vertically) adjacent tiles is exactly $r_n$.
+Hence, two nodes in adjacent tiles are always connected by an edge.
+Also, a node in a tile is not connected to any node in a tile at least three hops away.